maximus-lee-678/server-auto-utils/README.rst

   2. Set up OAuth consent to upload items on behalf of a human user
   3. Use impersonation via domain wide delegation

-As such, the backup section may not be applicable anymore.
+As such, the backup section only applies to legacy service accounts.
 Google is a fickle one...
+If you wish to continue without backing up, set all ["instances"]["instance_details"]["backup"]["do"] keys to false.

 About
 -----